Fahleh/alx-low_level_programming/0x0E-structures_typedef/README.md

-Task 0: efine a new type struct dog with the following elements:
+Task 0: Define a new type struct dog with the following elements:

 • name, type = char *
 • age, type = float
 • owner, type = char *

-Task 1: function that initialize a variable of type struct dog.
+Task 1: A function that initialize a variable of type struct dog.

+Task 2: A function that prints a struct dog.